swcarpentry/python-novice-inflammation/_episodes/01-intro.md

 questions:
 - "What basic data types can I work with in Python?"
 - "How can I create a new variable in Python?"
-- "How do I call a function?"
+- "How do I use a function?"
 - "Can I change the value associated with a variable after I create it?"
 objectives:
 - "Assign values to variables."